jmclean-coder/tdt-buddy/docs/VerificationGuide.md

 3. Payment Issues:

-    * If payment status is not "Completed"
+    * If payment status is not "Paid In Full" or "Payment Plan"
     * Prompts user to complete payment before verifying

 4. Missing Roles/Permissions: